bdougie/optics-docs/source/accounts.md

 If another member of a GitHub organization you belong to has already signed up the GitHub organization for Optics access, you'll have access to that existing Optics account.

 If you'd like to work with additional team members, and you are the admin of a GitHub organization, simply add them to your GitHub organization.
-If you aren't, have an admin add you to their GitHub organization.
+If you aren't an admin, have an admin add you to their GitHub organization.

 If you signed up using a personal GitHub account and would now like to give someone else Optics access, you'll need to set up a new account, with a payment method added, for the new GitHub organization.
 When the account is set up, contact Optics Support to start a paid subscription on the new account, and cancel the subscription on the old account.